Connectivity constrains quantum codes

 \end{definition}

+The separator might not be uniquely defined, as multiple sets could have the same size and still split the graph in two disjoint subgraphs.
+However, this multiplicity does not affect our results, as it will suffice to prove the existence of \emph{one} such small set.
+It will be useful to note that for any $\alpha$, we have $|\sansserif{sep}^\alpha(G)| \leq (1-\alpha)|V|$, as any set of such size naturally induces two sets, $A = \emptyset$, and $B$ such that $|B| = |V| - (1-\alpha)|V| = \alpha |V|$.

-Now if we were to consider the graph made of the disjoint union $G = G_1 \cup G_2$, where $G_1$ and $G_2$ are densely connected, the separator alone of $G$ would only give a very superficial information about its connectivity.
-In order to make a more consistent statement about the connectivity of a graph, we introduce a notion of separability that also relies on subgraphs.
+Consider the graph made of the disjoint union $G = G_1 \cup G_2$ where $G_1$ and $G_2$ are densely connected.
+The separator of $G$ alone would only provide superficial information about its connectivity.
+To make a more consistent statement about the connectivity of a graph, we introduce a notion of separability that also relies on subgraphs.